fereol023/fereol023/README.md

 - I designed and created the backend server `NightON-API` to expose a database and the mailing module.

 #### 2. `Insurance-churn` - in a Kedro-like env
- - I setup a Data and MLOps repository around the subject of churn prediction : from data files to model serving.
+ - I set up a Data and MLOps repository around the subject of churn prediction : from data files to model serving.

 #### 3. `NBA - Who's is the goat ?`
  - I try to find out (with stats) the truth about LeBron vs Jordan greatness debate.. and guess what ?